Turkish Airlines Flight 634

 Turkish Airlines Flight 634 was a scheduled domestic passenger flight from Istanbul Atatürk Airport to Diyarbakır Airport in southeastern Turkey.
 On 8 January 2003 at 20:19 EET (18:19 UTC), the aircraft operating the flight, a British Aerospace Avro RJ100, struck the ground on final approach approximately 900 m short of the runway threshold during inclement weather conditions.
 In the following collision with a slope, a post-crash fire broke out, killing 75 of the 80 occupants, including the entire crew.
-This is the deadliest aviation accident to involve the BAe 146, just surpassing China Northwest Flight 2119 in fatalities and LaMia Flight 2933 being the second deadliest.
+This is the deadliest aviation accident to involve the BAe 146.

 Background

 Aircraft

-The aircraft involved in the accident was a 1993-built British Aerospace Avro RJ100 with manufacturer serial number E3241.
-Owned by Trident Jet (Dublin) Limited, it was equipped with four Lycoming LF507-1F turbofan engines and was delivered to the airline in March 1994.
+The aircraft involved in the accident was a 1993-built British Aerospace Avro RJ100 equipped with four Lycoming LF507-1F turbofan engines and was delivered to the airline in March 1994.
 At the time of the accident, it had accumulated a total of 20,000 flight hours in a total of 17,000 flight cycles.